 Fiona Burgess - Spinal cord injury, foot & ankle conditions and scoliosis

-Rosina Howatson - Scoliosis, myeloma and foot & ankle conditions
+Maryan Abdullahi Ali - neurological conditions and foot & ankle conditions

 Patients who need transport should call the Trust's transport assessment team on 020 7188 2888

-Once orthotic intervention has been provided and reviewed, patients will be referred back to their GP.
-Subsequent referrals will need a new GP referral.
+Once orthotic intervention has been provided and reviewed, patients will be discharged back to their GP service with a written report and recommendation for further management.

 OPUS is a voluntary users group working alongside the RNOH to provide an effective forum for all RNOH Orthotic and Prosthetic Department users, their families and carers.
 OPUS aims to establish a network of peer support and a positive working relationship between users, centre clinicians and the Trust, providing opportunities for feedback, voicing concerns and sharing ideas.